viralemergence/virion/README.md

 # VIRION: The Global Virome, in One Network

 VIRION is an atlas of host-virus interactions.
 It is the most comprehensive database of its kind, drawing data from scientific literature and online databases, and is updated regularly, with the aim of being up-to-date, accurate, transparent, and useful for scientific inquiry.
-VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the (Verena Consortium)[viralemergence.org].
+VIRION is curated by an interdisciplinary team of virologists, ecologists, and data scientists as part of the [Verena Consortium](viralemergence.org).

 # The workflow